 Split it up!!
 I used to be guilty of thinking that if I didn’t have the time to do more than 10 minutes, it wasn’t worth it.
 It IS totally worth it and can be beneficial.
 After we work out, our body has to work hard to replenish its stores and regulate tissue temperature.
 This is called EPOC (Excess post-exercise oxygen consumption) and burns extra calories.
 By getting in multiple short workouts each day, you get bonus EPOC sessions.
 So do what you can, when you can.
 If you only have 20 minutes to work out, here are some ideas.

--Your personal cardio magic number may be different than the recommendations above, depending on the types of cardio modes you do, how often you strength train, and your daily activity level.
-You may find that you need way less “traditional cardio” and more strength.
+Depending on the types of cardio modes you do, how often you strength train, and your daily activity level, you may find that you need way less “traditional cardio” and more strength.
 It’s all a matter of experimentation and finding the magic number according to your unique goals and circumstance.
 This number may also change week to week depending on what’s going on.
 Cardio is a critical aspect of health, so if you can, try to walk a bit and be active each day.

 So tell me friends, how much cardio do you do in your routine right now?
 When I was teaching at the resort I was doing crazypants amounts, up to 2 hours per day.
 My knee also hated me.
 Now with medical break, my doctor recommended walking until my post-op checkup (2 weeks, baby!!) but nothing strenuous.
 I’m so stoked to HIIT it again!